goepfert/MachineLearning/neural_network/examples/cnn/readme.md

 Further processing (more layers) doesn't make much sense here because it would require to much work to mimic a real convolutional layer.

-- decouple output data from image data (only map or constrain image data)
+- Decouple output data from image data (only map or constrain image data)
-- I think there is a activation layer between convolution and pooling
+- Implement activation layer between convolution and pooling
 - How to deal with bias parameters???

 If you are interested in more/better visualizations than search for _cnn feature map visualization_ or similar.